Sumukha1496/maskdata/README.md

   maskWith: "X",
   maxMaskedCharacters: 20, // To limit the output String length to 20.
   unmaskedStartCharacters: 4,
-  unmaskedEndCharacters: 9 // As the last 9 characters of the secret key is meta info which can be printed for debugging or other purposes
+  unmaskedEndCharacters: 9, // As the last 9 characters of the secret key is meta info which can be printed for debugging or other purposes
+  fixedOutputLength: undefined
 };

 const password = "TEST:U2VjcmV0S2V5MQ==:CLIENT-A";